-Join Head Baker Rachel Brickel in the Ginger and Baker Teaching Kitchen as she shares the best tips and tricks for crimping a pie crust.
+Join our head baker, Chef Rachel Magaña, in the Ginger and Baker Teaching Kitchen as she shares the best tips and tricks for crimping a pie crust.

 Ginger and Baker Pie Dough